basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/configuration/setup-a-cluster.md

 * We recommend running BDP on at least 5 nodes.
 Minimally, you will need 3 available, with BDP installed on all 3 nodes.
 * You must have basic Riak configuration parameters, including listen interfaces (`listen.protobuf.internal` and `listen.http.internal`) and nodename, configured before you begin.
 You can view a guide to the process [here][riak configure].
 * You must have root access on the nodes in your cluster.
+* If you have a firewall, it should be configured to allow traffic for all network ports used by BDP.
 * All of the steps in this guide assume you are working with your BDP nodes rather than any pre-existing Riak cluster.

 >**Warning:**
 >
->DO NOT join a BDP node to an existing Riak cluster.
+>DO NOT join a BDP node to a pre-existing Riak cluster.

 ##Configure a BDP Cluster